ARB 50-Quart Classic Series II Portable Cooler/Freezer

 - Low cost.

-- Doesn’t get very cold.
+- Doesn’t get to a very cold temperature.

 - Only comes in small capacities.